TonyM1958/FoxESS-Cloud/README.md

 + Logger: full or partial serial number
 + Inverter: full or partial serial number

-When an item is selected, the functions returns a dictionary containing item details.
-For an inverter, a list of variables that can be used with the device is also loaded and stored as raw_vars
+When an item is selected, the functions returns a dictionary containing item details and saves these to a global variable (f.site, f.logger, f.device respectively)

 Once an inverter is selected, you can make other calls to get information:

 ```
-f.get_firmware()
+f.get_generation()
 f.get_battery()
 f.get_settings()
 f.get_charge()
 f.get_min()
-f.get_remote_settings()
-f.get_cell_temps()
-f.get_cell_volts
-f.get_work_mode()
-f.get_templates()
 f.get_schedule()
-f.get_earnings()

 ```
 Each of these calls will return a dictionary or list containing the relevant information.

-get_firmware() returns the current inverter firmware versions.
-The result is stored as f.firmware.
+get_generation() will return the latest generation information for the device.
+The results are also stored in f.device as 'generationToday', 'generationMonth' and 'generationTotal'.

-get_battery() returns the current battery status, including soc, voltage, current, power, temperature and residual energy.
-The result is stored as f.battery.
+get_battery() returns the current battery status, including 'soc', 'volt', 'current', 'power', 'temperature' and 'residual'.
+The result also updates f.battery.

 get_settings() will return the battery settings and is equivalent to get_charge() and get_min().
 The results are stored in f.battery_settings.
-The settings include minSoc, minGridSoc, enable charge from grid and the time periods.
+The settings include minSoc, minSocOnGrid, enable charge from grid and the charge times.

-get_remote_settings() will return a dictionary of settings given a query key

-get_cell_temps(), get_cell_volts() will return a list of the current cell temperatures and voltages using get_remote_settings()

-get_work_mode() returns the current work mode.
-The result is stored in f.work_mode.

-get_templates() returns the type 1 and type 2 templates that are stored on the server.
-The result is stored in f.templates.
-You can search for templates by name using f.find_template(name)

 get_schedule() returns the current work mode / soc schedule settings.
 The result is stored in f.schedule.

-get_earnings() returns the power generated and earning data that is displayed on the Fox web site and in the app.

 ## Inverter Settings
 You can change inverter settings using:

 ```
-f.set_min(minGridSoc, minSoc)
+f.set_min(minSocOnGrid, minSoc)
 f.set_charge(ch1, st1, en1, ch2, st2, en2)
 f.set_work_mode(mode)
-f.set_period(start, end, mode, min_soc, fdsoc, fdpwr)
+f.set_group(start, end, mode, min_soc, fdsoc, fdpwr)
+f.get_flag()
-f.set_schedule(enable, periods, template)
+f.set_schedule(enable, groups, template)
 ```

-set_min() takes the min_soc settings from battery_settings and applies these to the inverter.
-The parameters are optional and will update battery_settings:
+set_min() applies new SoC settings to the inverter.
+The parameters update battery_settings:
-+ minGridSoc: min Soc on Grid setting e.g. 15 = 15%
++ minSocOnGrid: min Soc on Grid setting e.g. 15 = 15%
 + minSoc: min Soc setting e.g. 10 = 10%

 set_charge() takes the charge times from the battery_settings and applies these to the inverter.
 The parameters are optional and will update battery_settings.
 You should specify all 3 parameter for a time period: